bitcoin-tools/nodebuilder/.github/SECURITY.md

 We are currently providing security updates for the following versions:

-- The the most recent release version
+- The most recent release version / tag
 - The latest commit on the `master` branch

 Please ensure you're running one of these versions to benefit from the most recent security updates.